AdriaBaro/adriabaro.github.io/projects/spanner/text.md

 ### DESCRIPTION

 The project was part of the course *Continuum Mechanics* in which the fundamentals of materials' elasticity and resistance were studied and applied.
-Even thogh finite element methods (FEM) was the core of the project, it also included material selection, design optimization and prototyping.
+Even though finite element methods (FEM) was the core of the project, it also included material selection, design optimization and prototyping.

 ### OBJECTIVES

 The main objective of the project was to design and prototype a torque-limiting spanner, complying some important restrictions.
-Secondary objectives were to minimize the weight and use the right material and process to manufacture it.
+Secondary objectives were to minimize the weight and use the right material as well as the process to manufacture the prototype.
 ### METHODOLOGY

 The project started with some research on the spanner dimensioning, regulations, materials and manufacturing processes.
 The main steps and the tools used are summarized below: